Pests & Disease In Your Home

 How Do Pests Transmit Disease?

 Pests pick up harmful microorganisms on their bodies and inside their bodies as they feed and forage.
-When these pests enter our homes, they inevitably deposit pathogens (pathogen=disease causing) on surfaces and exposed foods.
+When these pests enter our homes, they inevitably deposit pathogens.

-Insects that bite, like mosquitoes, fleas and bed bugs can cause severe reactions in the skin, contaminate the blood and the body, turning the human host into a reservoir of disease.
+Insects that bite, like mosquitoes, fleas and bed bugs sometimes cause severe reactions in the skin.
+Insect bites also contaminate the blood and body, turning the human host into a carrier or reservoir of disease.

 Eliminate cross-contamination from pests by completing pest exclusion, control, monitoring, housekeeping and maintenance.